Gleland/SpectralAnalysis/README.md

 This will include all of the necessary files to perform a test case to understand how the program operates step by step.

-### Operating Systems and Dependencies have been tested and can run this code
+### Operating Systems and dependencies have been tested and can run this code

-Make sure to have the following dependencies installed before running this code.
-Additionally, whether running Python 2.7.x or Python 3.x make sure the correct version of each dependency is met.
+The following table shows the operating systems and dependencies that have been tested and can run this code.
+Make sure to have the correct versions installed before proceeding.
+Be sure to note wheter your system uses Python 2.7.x or Python 3.x when installing each dependency.

 |Operating System | Python Version | Numpy | Scipy | Matplotlib | Tkinter|
 |---|---|---|---|---|---|